 Sticky Rice Uses

 Sticky rice is used in a variety of dishes, including desserts, as a stuffing in duck, and in dumplings such as Shumai and Zongzi.
 While most recipes call for steaming or boiling the sticky rice, it can also be stir-fried or cooked like Italian risotto.

-As noted, normally in Chinese cooking if you cook savory dishes with sticky rice then you will have to use long-grain sticky rice and if you cook dessert dish with sticky rice then you will have to use short-grain sticky rice.
-This is because the texture of long-grain sticky rice (長糯米) is firmer and less sticky than short-grain sticky rice so it tastes better if you cook savory dishes with it.
-But if you make desserts, for example, sweet rice cake or stuffed lotus root, then it will taste better if you use short-grain sticky rice (圓糯米).
+Normally in Chinese cooking, long-grain sticky rice is used for savory dishes and short-grain sticky rice for desserts.
+This is because the texture of long-grain sticky rice (長糯米) is firmer and less sticky than short-grain sticky rice so it tastes better in savory dishes.
+But short-grain sticky rice (圓糯米) will work better in desserts, such as sweet rice cake or stuffed lotus root.

 Sticky Rice Recipes

 Glutinous rice is employed in recipes where the rice needs to clump together.
 It is also favored in dishes with sweet flavors.

 With the growing interest in and availability of Asian ingredients, sticky rice is likely to be found at large supermarkets in the international aisle or on the shelves along with the rice.
 It is also sold at Chinese and Asian markets, as well online, and is packed in plastic pouches.